Lockdown leads to surge in TV screen time and streaming

 Silver streamers widen their viewing

-Our Media Nations 2020 report also found that an estimated 12 million people adopted a new video streaming service during lockdown, with around three million using one of these services for the first time.
+Ofcom's Media Nations 2020 report also finds that an estimated 12 million UK adults adopted new video streaming services during lockdown, of whom around three million had never used one before.

 Some of these were older viewers who previously watched only broadcast TV.
-A third of 55- to 64-year-olds, and 15% of people aged 65 or over used subscription streaming services in the early weeks of lockdown – up from 25% and 12% respectively before the pandemic.
+One third (32%) of 55-64 year olds, and 15% of people aged 65+ used subscription streaming services in the early weeks of lockdown – up from 25% and 12% respectively before the pandemic.

-Among children aged 3 to 11, Disney+ was used in a third of homes by June – overtaking BBC iPlayer which saw use among these children fall from 26% to 22% during the spring.
+Among children aged 3-11, Disney+ was used in a third of homes (32%) by June – overtaking BBC iPlayer which saw use among these children fall from 26% to 22% during the spring.

 The public service broadcasters – the BBC, ITV, STV, Channel 4 and Channel 5 – briefly achieved their highest combined monthly share of broadcast TV viewing in more than six years in March (59%), driven by a demand for trusted news programmes as the pandemic grew.

-The BBC was the most popular source of news and information about Covid-19 – used by eight in ten adults during the first week of lockdown.
+The BBC was the most popular source of news and information about Covid-19 – used by 82% of adults during the first week of lockdown.
+The BBC, ITV, Channel 4 and Channel 5 were trusted by around eight in 10.

-Broadcasters’ video-on demand services were also successful in lockdown.
+Broadcasters’ video-on demand services have also seen some success in lockdown.
 Dramas Normal People and Killing Eve helped BBC iPlayer attract a record 570 million programme requests in May 2020 – 72% higher than in May 2019.
 Similarly, Channel 4’s on-demand service, All 4, generated 30% more views among 16-34s in the first two weeks of lockdown; and viewers spent 82% more time on ITV Hub.

 The post-lockdown picture